effectai/engine/website/content/news/migration-checklist.md

 ---

-## 6. I have my tokens in Trust / TokenPocket / Wombat / Anchor wallet, are they safe?
+## 6. I have my tokens in Trust / TokenPocket / Wombat / Anchor wallet, can i use the migration portal with them ?

-Yes, as long as you have access to your wallet, they are safe.
+Yes, as long as you have access to your wallet, you can use them to connect to the migration portal and migrate them to Solana.
 We recommend <a href="https://www.greymass.com/anchor" target="_blank">**Anchor wallet**</a> for the smoothest experience.

 ---